With various new venues in the pipeline, we believe Edinburgh's music scene is about to hit an upward curve over the next 5-10 years.

-We want to work with others to help transform Edinburgh into one of the most exciting cities for music in the UK and beyond.
+Our vision is to work with others to champion Edinburgh as one of the most exciting cities for music in the UK and beyond.
 By others we mean those who are already doing great things for Edinburgh's music scene, along with the council, local business and local and national marketing, event and tourism bodies that have a vested interest in promoting the city.

-We're aiming to be a driving force behind Edinburgh's music revival.
+Our aim is to create a platform for music in Edinburgh and be a driving force in its development.
 To do that, we'll wear various hats.

-Through our blog and social media, we'll also create and share content about music in Edinburgh with our community.
+Through our blog and social media, we'll also create a platform to showcase music in Edinburgh and share content about music in Edinburgh with our community.

-On a wider level, we'll campaign and collaborate with others, especially those who have been driving music forwards for years before we came along, to establish an environment in Edinburgh where music can thrive and become a valuable asset to the city.
+On a wider level, we'll campaign and collaborate with others, especially those who have been driving music forwards for years before we came along, to nurture a culture in Edinburgh where music thrives and is seen as a valuable asset to the city.

 Music and mental health

-Along with trying to transform Edinburgh's music scene, we also to do some good in the world by raising awareness of, and funds for, mental health.
+Along with supporting Edinburgh's music scene, we also aim to do some good in the world by raising awareness of, and funds for, mental health.

 We believe music can play a powerful role in people's wellbeing and in the discussion around the topic of mental health.